 A frequent contributor to Yoga Journal, Carol served as founding editor of the Health Section of The Washington Post, where her syndicated column, Bodyworks, appeared for twelve years.
 She has written for numerous national publications, including The New York Times, Reader’s Digest and The Huffington Post.

 She is the author of several books including “Yoga Sparks: 108 Easy Practices for Stress Relief in a Minute or Less” and “Healing Yoga for Neck and Shoulder Pain,” and is co-author, with her Duke cardiologist husband Mitchell Krucoff, MD, of Healing Moves: How to Cure, Relieve and Prevent Common Ailments with Exercise.
-Her latest book, “Relax into Yoga for Seniors: A Six-Week Program for Strength, Balance, Flexibility, and Pain Relief,” is co-authored with Kimberly Carson, with whom she created the DVD, “Relax into Yoga.”
+She is co-author, with Kimberly Carson of “Relax into Yoga for Seniors: A Six-Week Program for Strength, Balance, Flexibility, and Pain Relief,” and the DVD, “Relax into Yoga.”
+Their newest book, with Dr. Jim Carson, is “Relax into Yoga for Chronic Pain: An Eight-Week Mindful Yoga Workbook for Finding Relief and Resilience.”
 Carol is creator of the home practice CD, Healing Moves Yoga, and co-author with cantor Lisa Levine of the book, CD, DVD “Yoga Shalom.”

 Carol is certified as a yoga therapist by the International Association of Yoga Therapists and is an experienced, registered yoga teacher with the Yoga Alliance at their highest level (E-RYT 500).
 She also serves on the peer review board for the International Journal of Yoga Therapy.
 In addition to practicing yoga for more than 40 years, Carol spent a decade studying martial arts.
 As a second-degree black belt in karate and Sensei, she taught martial arts for four years.